sux21/Experimental_Evolution/README.md

 done
 ```

-## 2. Create pangenome using roary
+## 2. Create pangenome using roary (This will be replaced by panaroo)
 https://github.com/sanger-pathogens/Roary/blob/master/README.md

 **Based on ANI values, remove 4_4_10, Rht_773_N, as5_2_4 since they have low ANI (below 90)**